Corpora Blog

 The 83(b) election is arguably one of the most important tax forms to file if you received equity that is subject to vesting such as restricted stock or profits interests.
 83(b) elections have saved taxpayers millions of dollars over the years, but there are some rigid rules involved with filing that...

-While the 83(b) election form seems straightforward, some items require additional clarification.
-This blog post provides actionable tips so that you get your form right.
+Key takeaway While the 83(b) election form seems straightforward, some items require additional clarification.ย This blog post provides actionable tips so that you get your form right.
+Intro You start filling in your 83(b) election form.ย It seems like a breeze!ย You fill in your name, your address,...

-That’s normal.
-If you’re running a startup, you’re likely trained in another discipline.
+Legal: as a startup founder, itโs probably not your number one skill.
+Thatโs normal.
+If youโre running a startup, youโre likely trained in another discipline.
 Think: computer science, marketing, finance or sales.
+Legal is, understandably, an afterthought โ youโre focused on building.
+But the law dictates...

 One of the most common mistakes that those who are new to venture capital make is to confuse value dilution and percentage dilution, two related but different concepts.
 Before diving into the two most common types of dilution (value and percentage), let us first understand how most startup companies...

 Navigating the legal landscape can be one of the most mental bandwidth-draining aspects of running a startup.
-This guide offers a generalized legal checklist built for a hypothetical startup at various stages of its lifecycle, focusing on the unique “Jobs to be Done” (JTBD) at each such stage.
+This guide offers a generalized legal checklist built for a hypothetical startup at various stages of its lifecycle, focusing on the unique โJobs to be Doneโ (JTBD) at each such stage.

 This is the first post of What’s The Difference?, a series of blog posts that highlight the main differences between similar or complementary concepts of startup law.
 Keep in mind that the post sacrifices detail for simplicity and is for informational purposes only.
 It should not be taken as advice...